21 February 2019

 A side note: do not consider running in the cemetery.
 In fact, do not even go to the cemetery in running clothes because you might be accused of running.
 Which, incidentally, is “strictly forbidden”.
 No problems with that, it makes sense.

 My trip to Paris was great.
 But the highlight was the fromagerie a few steps from my hotel.
 Never seen (or tasted) such a range of cheese.
-I regret not having more time and apetite to work my way through more of it.
+I regret not having more time and appetite to work my way through more of it.